Sancho Lyttle: Euroleague career

-Euroleague stats

-National team
+National team career

 Lyttle played her first and only tournament with native Saint Vincent and the Grenadines in 2004, at the Caribbean championship.

 After her naturalization was granted in 2010, she made her debut with the senior Spanish team in 2010, days after turning 27.
 Up to 2017, she had 45 caps with 15.6 PPG and 9.5 RPP, participating in two World Championships and three European Championships.
 After helping the team qualify for the 2016 Olympics in Rio in mid-June, she missed the Games after breaking her toe in mid-July playing for the Atlanta Dream: